Natural gas vehicle: Pakistan

 Pakistan was the country with the second largest fleet of NGV with a total of 2.85 million by the end of 2011.
 Most of the public transportation fleet has been converted to CNG.
 Also, in Pakistan and India, there have been on-going (last several years now) series of CNG fuel shortages which periodically waxes and wanes, getting the fuel into a tank can be a major problem.
 In July 2011, petrol usage shot up 15% from the month before due to shortages.
 Pakistan also has reported that over 2,000 people have died in 2011 from CNG cylinder blasts, because of low quality of cylinders there.
-In 2012, the Pakistani government decided to gradually phase out the CNG sector, beginning by banning any new conversions to CNG and banning the manufacturing of new NGV's.
+In 2012, the Pakistani government decided to gradually phase out the CNG sector, beginning by banning any new conversions to CNG and banning the manufacturing of new NGVs.
 In addition, the government plans to close down all refueling stations in the next three years.